 Table 12.
 Jira issues priorities

-These statuses have to be groupped into high, medium and low categories, which is quite intuitive considering by the values in the field: 'High', 'Critical', 'Blocker' tasks were ranked as `high` priority, 'Medium', and 'Major' values were ranked as ‘medium’ priority, and 'Low', 'Minor', 'None', 'Trivial', 'To be reviewed' were categorized under `low` priority, respectively.
+These statuses were grouped into high, medium and low prioritization categories to facilitate the analysis, which is quite intuitive considering by the values in the field: 'High', 'Critical', 'Blocker' tasks were ranked as `high` priority, 'Medium', and 'Major' values were ranked as ‘medium’ priority, and 'Low', 'Minor', 'None', 'Trivial', 'To be reviewed' were categorized under `low` priority, respectively.

-Technical solution was the same as the previous metric, only the latest change log record was taken on the task by each user, making task and user the unique combination.
-Changelog dataset was filtered with `field` column to be equal to `priority`, and the set values are filtered within the column `toString` with the priority values mentioned above in three categories.
-Resulting dataset contains project code, Jira issue key, user, email address and the priority (‘high, ‘medium‘, ‘low’).
-Dataset has 4796 rows in total, where the low estimated tasks by users are 2872, medium estimated tasks are 2780 and high estimated are 1188 tasks, as shown on table 13.
+Resulting dataset contains 4796 transactions in total, where the low priority transactions are 1412, medium priority transactions are 865 and high priority transactions are 2518, as shown on table 13.